100 Sights in Madrid, Spain (with Map and Images)

 Wikipedia: Museum of Aeronautics and Astronautics (Madrid) (EN), Website

-The real possession of the fifth of the Duke of the Arc is an example of the country houses that some aristocrats from the seventeenth and eighteenth centuries used to retire on the outskirts of Madrid.
-It houses a palace, a work house and baroque gardens with sculptures and fountains.
+The Royal Possession of the Quinta de El Pardo, formerly owned by the Duke of Arco, is an example of the country houses that some aristocrats of the seventeenth and eighteenth centuries used to retire to the outskirts of Madrid.
+It houses a palace, a farmhouse and baroque gardens with sculptures and fountains.

 The Royal Armoury of Madrid or Real Armería de Madrid, is a collection that, among many other things, contains the personal arms of the Kings of Spain, and also houses military weapons, armours and diplomatic works of art like mixed tapestries, paintings and other works of art and trophies.
 Among the most notable parts of the collection are armor and full tools that Charles V, Holy Roman Emperor and Philip II used.
 It is considered, along with the Imperial Armory of Vienna, one of the best in the world.